jackwilliambell/SquidSpace.js/docs/modulefile-specification.md

 		},
 		"layouts": [
 			{
-				"doc": "Each layout area represents one area within a 3D space.", "layout-name": "Unique name (within layouts) of a layout area.'", "config": {
+				"doc": "Each layout represents one 'area' within a 3D space.", "layout-name": "Unique name (within layouts) for a layout area.'", "config": {
 					"doc": "Contains configuration values for the layout area.", . . .
 Other configuration values